RAKETOMET135/HauntedIsland/README.md

 ### Thanks for reading

 **Will anyone even read this?
-I hope you enjoy the game and I have tried to minimalize the bugs that can appear.**
+I hope you enjoy the game and I have tried to minimalize the bugs that can appear.
+This game took me about a month to make.**